alexanderpavlovets/webdriveriobasics/README.md

 #Info:
 * TypeScript/JavaScript: //#region and //#endregion and //region and //endregion
 * Verbose - log level to understand what returns as element
-* GRID: webdriver-manager commands https://www.npmjs.com/package/webdriver-manager.
-WebDriver-manager should be dowloaded separately
-* GRID: GRID is runned by npm scripts, uses selenium, downloaded by webdriver-manager
+* GRID: run standalone or GRID, via npm scripts before usage.
+Selenium-standalone npm package should be setup -g https://www.npmjs.com/package/selenium-standalone